harmenhoek/pcfems/README.md

 All users can update the description and images.
 Staff members can update all the item details ((see <a href="#staf:-update-an-item-fully-or-delete">Staff: update an item fully or delete</a>).

-TO DO: remove flag from here, add to different view.

 ### Add or update a log
 Logs are meant to add time-specific information to an item, such as current problems or custom manuals.
 To add a log, select `Add log` on the item detail page.
 Add the log in the log-field and optionally add up to 2 attachments (any type of file) and set a custom names to displayed for the files in the log.
 If no name is entered, the filename will be displayed.
 Logs are meant to add time-specific information to an item, such as current problems or custom manuals.
 To add a log, select `Add log` on the item detail page.
 Add the log in the log-field and optionally add up to 2 attachments (any type of file) and set a custom names to displayed for the files in the log.
 If no name is entered, the filename will be displayed.<br />

 To update or delete a log, select `Update` or `Delete` next to the log.
 You can only update or delete your own logs.

-- [ ] To do: file size limit.

 ### Flag an item
 An item can be flagged if an action is required.
 Examples of flags are 'item needs repair', 'item needs cleaning' and 'item is missing'.<br>